NYU Stern Policies

 For sections meeting in 75-80 minute sessions, you will lose one grade (A to A-, A- to B+, B+ to B, B to B-, and so on) for EVERY TWO missed sessions unless you were explicitly excused via email.
 Thus, if you miss four class sessions, you will lose two grades, and so on.

 Please sit in the same seat in every class and display your name tags.
 For Zoom classes, you must keep your video on AT ALL TIMES.
 You must also have a good working headset or mic, as it is extremely rude to be inaudible and force me to ask you to repeat yourself.
-After entering the class, please mark yourself present in the first 20 minutes on the OneDrive sheet (link posted on Brightspace).
-You will be marked absent if you are more than 20 minutes late unless it is because of factors beyond your control (traffic, subway, or interviews running late).
+After entering the class, please mark yourself present on the OneDrive sheet within the first 20 minutes (link posted on Brightspace).
+You will be marked absent if you are more than 20 minutes late, unless it is due to factors beyond your control (traffic, subway delays, or interviews running late).
 You will also be marked absent if you leave the class early unless you have my permission or get it afterward.
 You will get an F in the course if you are caught cheating on the attendance sheet.